-You are not required to buy any specific textbook but you must use some textbook (or online source) in order to do required Chapter Summaries (CS)... but it could be any equivalent book that you like (or is inexpensive) or is online.
+Physics 4D uses Modern Physics by Serway Moses and Meyer 3rd edition source) in order to do required Chapter Summaries (CS)... but it could be any equivalent book that you like (or is inexpensive) or is online.
 Textbook HW assignments (THW) from the "official" textbook will be made available to you at the library or by email, if you choose to not use the "official" textbook.